Dr. Gary A. Ransdell

-Dr. Ransdell and the WKU Board of Regents are leading the campus through a dramatic transformation from a university of regional importance to a leading American university with international reach.
-WKU has been the fastest growing university in Kentucky for fourteen straight years, with enrollment swelling from 14,500 to 21,000.
-The applicant pool has doubled to over 14,000 and student retention has grown from 67 percent to 76 percent.
+He and the WKU Board of Regents are leading the campus through a dramatic transformation from a university of regional importance to a leading American university with international reach.
+WKU has grown its enrollment to 21,000 and improved its retention of students to 75%.

 A key element in the transformation of WKU is growth in private support.
 WKU completed its first capital campaign on June 30, 2003, with $102 million in gifts and pledges.
 A second campaign was completed on June 30, 2012 with $202 million in new gifts and pledges.

 Another priority is a complete rebuilding of the WKU campus.
 Some $600 million in campus construction has been completed since 1998, with $100 million more under way in 2013, and $200 million on the drawing board.